-Languages: Greek, French, English, and several European languages that allow me to order at the restaurant
+Languages: Greek, French, English, and several European languages but only at “restaurant” level

 Cities: Athens (night life), Barcelona (atmosphere), Copenhagen (serenity), NY (paradoxes), Beijing (appearances)

 Book: The Odyssey (Homer).
-So many metaphors and homecoming (team, family, getting lost and ending up, ...).
-A lifetime inside a book, and every chapter can be a life.
+So many metaphors and homecoming (team, family, the life voyage, ...).
+A lifetime inside a book, and every chapter can be a life on its own.

 Artwork: Painting and architecture.
-I love going to the Louvre.
-I like when the architecture of the cities meets the nature.
+I am impressed with the Louvre.
+I like when the architecture of the cities meets nature.